7 When should you be an author?

 While the world of inclusion (see below) has a warm and friendly glow about it (everyone appears to benefit), exclusion is characterised by lack of information, contact and reasoning.
 If you are excluded from a publication even when you have contributed, you will not be getting an email from the authors detailing their decision.
 You’ll be lucky if they even send you a copy once it’s published.
 Meanwhile, those who are included will remain in the loop.

 Honorary authorship happens when people who have not contributed meaningfully to a study are included in the author line.
 If publications are the currency of science then you can see how being added to other people’s publications increases your apparent productivity.
-While this might sound surprising to you, you should know that does happen and might be more common than you think.
-The Wisler et al. (2011) study found that honorary authorship was as high as 17.6% in medical publications.
-It’s worth noting that this may vary between disciplines as there are various traditions in some disciplines whereby the head of a large team may always be included as an author of a paper that emerges from the team, whether or not they were involved.
+While this might sound surprising to you, you should know that it does happen and might be more common than you think.
+Wisler et al. (2011) found that honorary authorship was as high as 17.6% in medical publications.
+It’s worth noting that this may vary between disciplines as there are various traditions in some disciplines whereby the head of a large team may always be included as an author of a paper that emerges from the team, whether or not they were involved: the White Bull effect (Kwok, 2005).
 In biological sciences, teams tend to be quite small with a single or rarely multiple Principal Investigators (PIs).
 This means that your PI will likely be directly involved with your research and therefore also an author.
 Imagine a very large team with multiple PIs working under a head who insists that they are an author on every publication.
 This could add up to hundreds of publications in a year (e.g. Yuri T. Struchkov is currently credited with >1600 publications on Scopus), and such prolific authorship has been questioned (e.g. Rennie & Flanagin, 1994).
-However, there appear to be very different levels of what could be considered credible and what incredible (e.g. 25 papers a year: Wager, Singhvi & Kleinert, 2015), and I respond to this, and the general question of how prolific authors are becoming, later.
+However, there appear to be very different levels of what could be considered credible and what incredible (e.g. 25 papers a year: Wager, Singhvi & Kleinert, 2015), and I respond to this, and the general question of how prolific authors are becoming in Part IV.

 There are no universal rules about what or how much you should contribute in order to become an author of a scientific paper.
 However, some journals are independently initiating their own standards, and this might become mainstream.
 Thus, it is worth discussing the criteria for being an author with your advisor preferably in a lab meeting so that everyone knows where they stand. there’s a chance that your thesis chapters (when they are published) will be authored only by you and your advisor.
 But this can become much more complicated if you collaborate with more people in order to do the work.
 In turn you may (or may not) be invited onto their papers as an author.
 Confused?
 Then let’s look at this more closely.